Installation Guide

 data-summary="true">

-</script>Webflow reserves /search, so use /search-results or another custom slug.
+</script>Some sites already use /search, so use /search-results or another custom slug.
 If you use another slug, update data-results-page in the Search Bar Script to match it. data-summary="true" enables the initial AI Summary; follow-up chat appears only on paid-plan sites.

 Step 3: Search Bar HTML